 [Home] » Languages » Neo-Sindarin » Neo-Sindarin Words[Search] [← Previous] [Next →][Search]

-S. #meth adj. and n. “last” (Category: Last)
+S. #meth n. and adj. “last” (Category: Last)

-S. #meth, adj. and n. “last; [N.] end” (Category: Last)
+S. #meth, n. and adj. “last; [N.] end” (Category: Last)

 The noun N. meth “end” appeared in The Etymologies of the 1930s, derived from ᴹ✶metta under the root ᴹ√MET of the same meaning and followed by an adjective form N. methen that was also glossed “end” (Ety/MET).
-This word later appeared as an element in the name Rochon Methestel “Rider of the Last Hope” (UT/313).
+It reappeared as an element in the name Rochon Methestel “Rider of the Last Hope” (UT/313).
 It is therefore possible that meth shifted from a noun to an adjective, but its Quenya equivalent metta “ending, end” remained a noun in Tolkien’s later writings.

-Neo-Sindarin: For purposes of Neo-Sindarin, I would avoid meth as an independent element, and would use the unambiguous noun form methed and adjective forms medui or [N.] methen.
-If you do use meth, you might use it as either an adjective or a noun, though it is more likely to be a noun.
+Neo-Sindarin: For purposes of Neo-Sindarin, I would avoid meth as an independent word, and would use the unambiguous noun form methed and adjective forms medui or [N.] methen.
+If you do use meth, I recommend using it as a noun.

 Reference ✧ UT/313 ✧ #Meth “last”